YichaoOU/HemTools/docs/content/NGS_pipelines/crispr_seq.rst

 Input file
 ^^^^^^^^^^

-0. fastq files.
+**INPUT 0. fastq files.**

-`No options to input a list of fastq files`.
+``No options to input a list of fastq files``.
 All *.fastq.gz files in the current directory will be used.

-In you don't want to use all fastq files, please create a new directory, cd to that directory, and create soft links for the files you need.
+Inf you don't want to use all fastq files, please create a new directory, cd to that directory, and create soft links for the files you need.
 A soft link is similar to file shortcut used in Windows.

-The command to create a sotf link is:
+The command to create a soft link is:

 .. code:: bash

     $ ln -s [original filename] [link name]

-1. Design matrix (-d option, required).
+**INPUT 1.
+Design matrix (-d option, required).**

 This file specifies a list of pairwise comparisons.
 Each comparison has a comparison name, a list of control group files, and a list of treatment group files.
 The format is a 3-column tsv file.
 An example file is shown below.